IIJJ22GG/Craftsound-Subtitles-Verbose/README.md

 To load this pack, you can simply drop a .zip of it in your resource packs folder.
 It's all ready to go with an en_us translation.

-To get it to work, however, you'll need to modify the <a href=https://www.planetminecraft.com/data-pack/craftsound-datapack-all-crafting-come-with-sound/>Craftsound Datapack</a> as follows:
+To get it to work, however, you can either use (or seamlessly replace) <a href=https://github.com/IIJJ22GG/MC-DP-CraftSound>my fork of the datapack</a> or modify the <a href=https://www.planetminecraft.com/data-pack/craftsound-datapack-all-crafting-come-with-sound/>Craftsound Datapack</a> as follows:
 1. Extract the datapack, if you haven't already
 2. Open "<code>\data\playbabe\functions\craftsound\sounds\small</code>"
 3. Modify all instances of sound events (e.g. "<code>minecraft:block.grass_block.break</code>") to say "<code>minecraft:craftsound.\<categoryname\>[.\<categorynumber\>[.\<soundletter\>]]</code>", without the brackets and greater than/less than symbols.